 If by chance you’ve run across this article and you’re wondering how long you should keep your basking light on, then the answer is never.
 Not only will having a basking light on all of the time be more on your bills, but it will also be pointless as they don’t generally like to lay in one designated spot within the tank to soak up their heat.

 Heat mats and heat lamps are more than good enough for providing your gecko with the heat that they need and will do a much better job at doing so then a basking light would.

 When first bringing your leopard gecko home it can be hard to know when and when not to keep your light on but because it’s important that you stay true to what they’d be subjected to in the wild as much as possible, having it be on during the day would be the very best time to provide them with it.

-To be more specific, your lights should be on at about 6-7:00 AM when the sun is rising and should go off at about 7-8:00 PM when the sun has set.
 The hours in which the sun rises and sets will depend on where you live but the same rules will still apply.

 If you’re not exactly sure when the sun rises or sets where you live, simply type in “when does the sun rise” or “when does the sun set” into Google so that you can know for sure.
 By having that information, you’ll be able to turn your light on and off at a reasonable time so that you’re ensuring that your leopard gecko is staying on a healthy sleep cycle.